 The last step in the process is a video interview (Zoom) with an Admissions Supervisor.
 This should be treated the same as a job interview.

-Our company takes on the risk through our $0 up-front tuition and goes into debt so that our students get access to a state-of-the-art cyber training program.
+Our company takes on the risk of tuition deferment and goes into debt so that our students get access to state-of-the-art training.
 This allows you to focus on learning and us to make sure you get a job after graduating.

 If you pass the technical assessment, you will receive a formal acceptance email from our team.